Holidays Calendar for April 24, 2017

 This Day in History

 • 2013 An eight-story commercial building collapsed near Dhaka, the capital of Bangladesh.
-1,129 were killed and 2,515 injured.
+1,129 people were killed and 2,515 were injured.

 • 2005 Cardinal Joseph Ratzinger was inaugurated as the 265th Pope of the Roman Catholic Church, taking the name Pope Benedict XVI.

-• 2004 Died: Estée Lauder, American businesswoman, co-founder of the Estée Lauder Companies, manufacturer of skincare, makeup, fragrance and hair care products.
+• 2004 Died: Estée Lauder, American businesswoman, co-founder of the eponymous cosmetics company that produces skincare, makeup, fragrance, and hair care products.

-• 1980 Born: Austin Nichols, American actor and director, best known for the role as Jullian Baker in One Tree Hill.
-He also starred in the films The Day After Tomorrow, Wimbledon, The House of Usher.
+• 1980 Born: Austin Nichols, American actor and director, best known for the role as Julian Baker in One Tree Hill.
+His film credits include The Day After Tomorrow, Wimbledon, The House of Usher.

-• 1972 Died: Fernando Amorsolo, Filipino painter, one of the most important artist in the history of painting in the Philippines.
-He is well known for his craftsmanship and mastery in the use of light.
+• 1972 Died: Fernando Amorsolo, Filipino painter, one of the most important artists in the history of the Philippines.
+He is well-known for his craftsmanship and mastery in the use of light.

 • 1970 The Chinese launched their first satellite Dong Fang Hong I.

 • 1964 Died: Gerhard Domagk, German pathologist and bacteriologist, the discoverer of Sulfonamidochrysoidine, the fist commercially available antibiotic.
-He received for this work Nobel Prize in Physiology or Medicine.
+He received the Nobel Prize in Physiology or Medicine for his work.

 • 1953 Queen Elizabeth II knighted Winston Churchill, a British politician, writer, historian and artist.

 • 1952 Born: Jean Paul Gaultier, French fashion designer.
-He was the creative director of Hermès and owns brand Jean Paul Gaultier.
+He was the creative director of Hermès and owns his own brand Jean Paul Gaultier.

-• 1942 Died: Lucy Maud Montgomery, Canadian author, best known for novels Anne of Green Gables, Par of Silver Bush, The Story Girl.
+• 1942 Died: Lucy Maud Montgomery, Canadian author, best known for her novels Anne of Green Gables, Par of Silver Bush, and The Story Girl.

 • 1942 Born: Barbra Streisand, American singer-songwriter, actress, and producer.
-During her 60-year career she became an iconic figure in multiple fields of entertainment and won numerous awards, among them Academy Awards, Grammy Awards, Golden Globes Awards, Emmy Awards and Kennedy Center Honors.
+During her career spanning over six decades, she has become an iconic figure in multiple fields of entertainment and won numerous awards.

 • 1926 Germany and the Soviet Union signed the Treaty of Berlin.
 Both sides pledged neutrality in the event of an attack on the other by a third party for the next five years.